garrandall/popular-music-data/tracks/hang-on-in-there-baby-johnny-bristol.md

 Hang on in there baby, hang on in there darling
 I'm gonna give you more than you ever dreamed possible

-Don't be afraid baby, oooh no
+Don't be afraid baby, oho
 Sweet virgin of the world
 You know we can't help but make it
 'Cos there's true love between us girl
-Hmmm! so let us touch that cloud
+Hm! so let us touch that cloud
 That everyone dreams of
 Oh! we're almost there darling truly making love